top of page

 Skin Hyperpigmentation is a treatment that uses chemical substances to improve skin tone by lessening the concentration of melanin.

-How can the skin become Lighter?
+How can the skin become lighter?

 PRE MELANIN SYNTHESIS